-EVERETT, Wash. — Before a backdrop of the newest American-made Boeing passenger jets, President Obama Friday announced a series of steps aimed at boosting U.S. manufacturers, while harnessing their momentum for political gain.
+EVERETT, Wash. - Before a backdrop of the newest American-made Boeing passenger jets, President Obama Friday will announce a series of steps aimed at boosting U.S. manufacturers, while harnessing their momentum for political gain.

-Obama, on the final stop of his three-day swing through California and Washington, toured a Boeing production facility here and spoke to a crowd of several hundred workers inside the final assembly building for the company’s new 787 Dreamliner.
+Obama, on the final stop of his three-day swing through California and Washington, will tour a Boeing production facility and speak to a crowd of several hundred workers inside the final assembly building for the company's new 787 Dreamliner.

-Boeing has become a poster child for a thriving manufacturing sector and American export business, and one Obama used to highlight a battery of steps he believes will help nudge large and small businesses to achieve similar success.
+Boeing has become a poster child for a thriving manufacturing sector and American export business, and one Obama will use to highlight a battery of steps he believes will help nudge large and small businesses to achieve similar success.

 Obama is directing the Export-Import Bank, which helps finance U.S. companies that want to sell their goods abroad, to more aggressively support firms that face competition from foreign businesses unfairly subsidized by their governments in violation of "international disciplines."